deucemckenzie/site/src/music/music_project.rst

 portion of the project will take, and it is very possible the list could expand or morph significantly as I go.

+**UPDATE 26 Jan 2024**

+I have been trying to do a check-in about every year, and this one is a little behind that schedule.
+That said, things continue to progress at a fairly decent rate.
+In the almost 18 months since the last update, I have completed years 1995-2008 and continue my journey through the 90s.
+I have passed an interesting milestone working backward through the years.
+I'm now finding that the large majority of my favorite albums for a year were discovered well after release.
+It won't be long until I get to the point where I will have been too young to have even been aware of the my favorites in their year of release.
+I have a new goal of trying to finish this site before the year 2025, which would make the list span an even 70 years at completion.

+The work slowed down in early 2023 when I made another batch of purchases to fill gaps in the vinyl collection of my favorites.
+That effort, plus a surprising number of vinyl reissues has greatly reduced the percentage of favorites that I do not own as an LP.
+As I type this, my list stands at 1103 albums, of which 973 I own on my preferred format.
+This is a ratio of 88%, and a big increase over the last update on statistics.
+That said, the significant progress has led me to a state where there aren't many opportunities for additional increases.
+Of the 130 I do not own on vinyl, I only care to add 26 in that format.
+Eight of those albums have never been pressed as a record, or were made in such a small volume that I am likely to never see a copy in the wild.
+Of the remaining set, only five ever are sold for less than $100.
+I do expect to continue to add new favorites, and occasionally add records already on the list, but progress in this area will be slowing down significantly.
+This is a good thing, because I really don't have much room for more records.
+It does seem that very slowly over time I may converge to 90%.

 **UPDATE 7 Aug 2022:**

 I've been at this for one week short of a full year.
 In